 Check out eManual Online to get factory workshop service and repair manuals for your ATV.

-Now, let’s begin troubleshooting by having a closer look at typical issues that may prevent your ATV from shutting off the engine.
+Now, let’s begin troubleshooting by exploring typical issues that may prevent your ATV from shutting off the engine.

 It’s a good idea to start your troubleshooting by inspecting the ground wires and connectors.
 They are relatively easily accessible, easy to repair, and do not require expensive spare parts.